Volkswagen ID.R completes 'Heaven's Gate' record run in China

-Fresh from breaking the Goodwood Hillclimb record last month, the electric Volkswagen ID.R has welcomed a new livery ahead of its next challenge along the Tianmen Shan Big Gate Road in China.
+Fresh from breaking the Goodwood Hillclimb record earlier this year, the electric Volkswagen ID.R has completed its next challenge, ascending the Tianmen Shan Big Gate Road in China.

-Located over 900 miles southwest of Beijing, the route spans 10 kilometres and 99 hairpins, also featuring an altitude gain of 1,200 metres.
+Located over 900 miles southwest of Beijing, the route runs for 10 kilometres and and incorporates 99 hairpins, as well as covering an altitude gain of 1,200 metres.

-The road to 'Heaven's Gate' is "regarded as one of the most demanding mountain roads in the world," according to VW.
-There is no existing record, as the course isn't accessible to the public, but VW will invite competitors to set a virtual benchmark on a simulator prior to the ID.R's run.
+The road to 'Heaven's Gate' is "regarded as one of the most demanding mountain roads in the world," according to Volkswagen.
+There was no existing record, as the course isn't accessible to the public, but the company invited competitors to set a virtual benchmark on a simulator prior to the ID.R's run.

 Volkswagen ID.R Goodwood record